naylence/naylence-examples-ts/README.md

 # Naylence Examples (TypeScript)

 This repository is a tour of Naylence's Agent SDK and runtime patterns, from "hello world" agents to multi-agent orchestration and production-grade security.
 Use it as a workbook: run each example, skim its code, and move to the next.
+Many examples ship both CLI clients and browser UIs—several distributed samples include a browser client alongside the CLI, and there are dedicated browser-only ports in `examples/react` and `examples/vue`.

 ---